RoverRobotics/librover/README.md

 <h3 align="center">librover</h3>

 <div align="center">
 <p>The following diagram shows how librover is used in the broader Rover Robotics Software stack.
-Most users should need to work directly with this library and can instead use the ROS1 and ROS2 drivers which expose its functionality. </p>
+Most users won't need to work directly with this library and can instead use the ROS1 and ROS2 drivers which expose its functionalities </p>
 <img width=478px height=200px src="https://raw.githubusercontent.com/RoverRobotics/librover/release/docs/librover_stack_diagram.PNG" alt="librover Stack Diagram"></a>

 </div>